isomerpages/nlb-reference/_science-technology-physical-sciences/climate-change.md

 <b><u>Accessing the Databases</u></b>

 The National Library Board (NLB)’s eResources are free for all NLB members.
-Click [here](https://account.nlb.gov.sg) to find out how to register as a member.
+Click [here](https://account.nlb.gov.sg){:target="blank"} to find out how to register as a member.

-If you’re having problems registering or logging in, please [contact us](https://www.nlb.gov.sg/ContactUs.aspx).
-If you wish to find information in the databases but am not sure where to begin, or need recommendations on which databases to use, please use the [Ask A Librarian](https://form.gov.sg/#!/60012dfdcc381d001141b97f) function or send an email to [ref@nlb.gov.sg](mailto:ref@library.nlb.gov.sg) for help.
+If you’re having problems registering or logging in, please [contact us](https://www.nlb.gov.sg/ContactUs.aspx){:target="blank"}.
+If you wish to find information in the databases but am not sure where to begin, or need recommendations on which databases to use, please use the [Ask A Librarian](https://form.gov.sg/#!/60012dfdcc381d001141b97f){:target="blank"} function or send an email to [ref@nlb.gov.sg](mailto:ref@library.nlb.gov.sg){:target="blank"} for help.
 The librarian will get back to you within three working days.

 ### <u>Author</u>